Get stories and expert advice on all things related to college and parenting.

 But college is a time of change.
-Teens are growing into adults, and learning new things about themselves.
+Teens are growing into adults and learning new things about themselves.
 Plus, they’re under pressure to excel in class, maybe hold down a job, and focus on preparing for a career after graduation.

 The question is, should your student quit or not?

-In some cases, a student’s problems with their sport are something they can work through and came out the other side better for it.
+In some cases, a student’s problems with their sport are something they can work through and come out the other side better for it.
 In others, quitting may be the best (or only) choice.

 To support your college athlete through the process of deciding whether to stay or quit sports, you need to understand why they are considering moving on in the first place.